Local search for efficient causal effect estimation: Experiments

-We utilise the true DAGs in Fig.~\ref{fig:causaldiagram}(a) and~\ref{fig:Syn_fig02}(a) to generate datasets with and without latent variables to verify the performance of $CE^{2}LS$ in estimating causal effects.
-The DAG in Fig.~\ref{fig:causaldiagram}(a) is a simple DAG with 12 variables and the DAG in Fig.~\ref{fig:Syn_fig02}(a) is a relatively complex DAG with 15 variables.
-Moreover, the DAG in Fig.~\ref{fig:causaldiagram}(a) has 3 back-door paths between $W$ and $Y$, i.e. there is a sparse structure around $W$ and $Y$, and the DAG in Fig.~\ref{fig:Syn_fig02}(a) has 7 back-door paths between $W$ and $Y$, i.e. there is a dense structure around $W$ and $Y$.
+The DAG in Fig.~\ref{fig:causaldiagram}(a)~\cite{witte2019covariate} contains 12 variables and the DAG in Fig.~\ref{fig:Syn_fig02}(a)~\cite{haggstrom2018data} includes 15 variables.
+The DAG in Fig.~\ref{fig:causaldiagram}(a) has three back-door paths between $W$ and $Y$ (a sparse structure around $W$ and $Y$) and the DAG in Fig.~\ref{fig:Syn_fig02}(a) has seven back-door paths between $W$ and $Y$ (a denser structure around $W$ and $Y$ than the DAG in Fig.~\ref{fig:causaldiagram}(a)).
+The corresponding MAGs are provided in Fig.~\ref{fig:causaldiagram}(b) and~\ref{fig:Syn_fig02}(b), respectively.
+Both true MAGs contain an $M$-structure, which causes the $M$-bias~\cite{greenland2003quantifying,pearl2009myth}.
+In order to assess the ability of $CEELS$ to deal with latent variables, all synthetic datasets are generated with latent variables and $M$-bias.